Dumping waste where it is not allowed, or allowing others to do so, is a criminal offence. You could face very large fines and even be sent to prison.

 Householder Duty of Care

 Householders now have a responsibility under the waste Householder Duty of Care to make sure that their rubbish is passed on to someone who is, or works for, a registered waste carrier.
 If not they can face a fine.

 Commercial Waste Duty of Care

-All business in the UK regardless of their size must comply with the Section 34 the Duty Of Care provisions of the Environmental Protection Act 1990.
+All business in the UK regardless of their size must comply with the Section 34 the Commercial Waste Duty Of Care provisions of the Environmental Protection Act 1990.

 Recycling and getting rid of your waste legally

 Take it to a licensed waste disposal site.
-Dudley Council has a Civic Amenity Site situated off Birmingham Street (A458) at Stourbridge.
+Dudley Council has a Household Waste Recycling Centre situated off Birmingham Street (A458) at Stourbridge.